Blue Goat Cyber logoBlue Goat CyberSMMedical Device Cybersecurity

 Why this matters

-The FDA's Cybersecurity in Medical Devices: Quality System Considerations and Content of Premarket Submissions (Feb 3, 2026 final guidance) made cybersecurity documentation a gating criterion for clearance under Section 524B of the FD&C Act.
-Reviewers now apply this guidance to navigating the cybersecurity landscape for medtech innovators the same way they apply software lifecycle expectations from IEC 62304 and security risk-management expectations from AAMI TIR57 and ANSI/AAMI SW96:2023.
+The FDA's Cybersecurity in Medical Devices: Quality Management System Considerations and Content of Premarket Submissions (Feb 3, 2026 final guidance) made cybersecurity documentation a gating criterion for clearance under Section 524B of the FD&C Act.
+Reviewers apply this guidance to MedTech submissions the same way they apply software lifecycle expectations from IEC 62304 and security risk-management expectations from AAMI TIR57 and ANSI/AAMI SW96:2023.

 Gaps in this area are the single most common driver of first-cycle cybersecurity Additional Information (AI) requests.
 The FDA's FY2024 CDRH performance reports show cybersecurity is among the top deficiency categories cited in 510(k) and PMA AI letters, behind only software documentation and clinical evidence.
 Treating it as a checklist exercise rather than a design-controlled engineering artifact is what creates the gap.

-Establishing a Robust Quality Management System with ISO 13485
+Establishing a Strong Quality Management System with ISO 13485

-In the ever-evolving world of medical technology, cybersecurity has become a critical concern for MedTech innovators.
-As Christian Espinosa, the CEO and founder of Blue Goat Cyber, explains, one of the foundational elements in ensuring the safety and security of medical devices is the implementation of a robust quality management system in accordance with the ISO 13485 standard.
+In medical technology, cybersecurity is now a defining concern for MedTech teams.
+As Christian Espinosa, the CEO and founder of Blue Goat Cyber, explains, one foundational element in keeping medical devices safe and secure is a quality management system built to the ISO 13485 standard.

-ISO 13485 is the international standard that outlines the requirements for a quality management system in the medical device industry.
-This standard is designed to ensure that medical devices are consistently designed, manufactured, and delivered to meet the needs of patients and healthcare providers.
-At the heart of ISO 13485 is the concept of traceability, which allows manufacturers to maintain a comprehensive record of the design, production, and performance of their devices.
+ISO 13485 is the international standard that sets out the requirements for a quality management system in the medical device industry.
+It is designed to ensure that medical devices are consistently designed, manufactured, and delivered to meet the needs of patients and healthcare providers.
+Central to ISO 13485 is traceability, which lets manufacturers maintain a record of the design, production, and performance of their devices.

 As Christian explains, “The whole idea is when you have a medical device, you need to have a QMS or some system that has basically all the information about the medical device.
 The design history files, cybersecurity documentation, and the overall concept are that I have all this information organized in a very logical manner.
 I have traceability for when the device was in the market, as well as for when it was designed, built, and tested.
 I have that full visibility and traceability in the system.”

-This traceability is crucial when addressing any issues or concerns that may arise with a medical device.
-By having a well-documented quality management system, manufacturers can quickly identify the root cause of a problem, implement appropriate corrective actions, and demonstrate to regulatory bodies that they have taken the necessary steps to mitigate risks and ensure patient safety.
+This traceability matters when addressing any issue that arises with a medical device.
+With a well-documented QMS, manufacturers can quickly identify the root cause of a problem, implement corrective actions, and demonstrate to regulatory bodies that they have taken the steps needed to mitigate risks and protect patients.

 Cybersecurity: The Leading Cause of FDA Rejections